kkashiva/JobCompare/GroupProject/Docs/TestPlan.md

 - Integration Testing: Automated Tests with JUnit to verify that the different modules in the application work together.

 #### Black-Box Testing:
-This testing involves testing the funtionality of the appliiction without looking at internal code.
+This testing involves testing the functionality of the application without looking at internal code.
 For this we will use the below:
 - Acceptance Testing: Manual tests to verify that the application meets business requirements and is ready for delivery.
 - Usability Testing: Manual tests to ensure that the applicaton is user-friendly and meets user experience expectations.